emerald colored lake with pine trees on the shore

 waterfalls on sunriseShutterstock Image

-If you’re taking this tour in the spring or early summer, you may want to take the popular Eagle Falls hike that leads up to an amazing waterfall, flowing strong due to the snow melting off of the mountains above it.
+If you’re taking the Shaka Guide tour in the spring or early summer, the waterfall on the Eagle Falls hike is flowing at its strongest since the snow is melting off the mountains above it.

 13. Emerald Bay & Vikingsholm Castle